 This core MA level research seminar will involve careful consideration of the approaches to research commonly employed in the field of communication studies.
 Traditionally, these approaches have included: (1) historical-critical (or rhetorical-critical) research, (2) qualitative research, and (3) quantitative research.
 The essential assumptions of this course are that the field of communication is an amalgam of the humanities, arts, and social sciences and that potentially all communication research approaches are valuable in the quest for understanding how communication works, has worked, fails, and has failed.
 The course is intended to open the door for the student to the major approaches employed in this multi-faceted field so that the student can better decide which direction(s) to take for future research and writing ventures.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-Discussion Boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 200 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 50 words.

 The student will present his/her Thesis Proposal or Project Proposal via YouTube.
 The presentation must be 8–10 minutes and must be presented as it would at a professional communication conference or a professional workshop/training seminar.
 The presentation will be graded on delivery, professionalism, organization, content, creativity, visual aids, and preparation.